AVSystem/developer-zone/docs/Demo_Projects/Tracking_tutorial.md

 ### Set group value tracking on resources in Coiote DM

 1. In Coiote DM, go to **Device Groups**.
-1. Open up the folder **hyperscaler** and open the subfolder which contains your device which is connected to Azure.
+1. Open up the folder **hyperscalercenter** and open the subfolder which contains your device which is connected to Azure.
 1. Go to the **Value tracking** panel and click **Add new**.
 In the pop-up:
     - Provide the resource path: `Temperature.0.Sensor Value`.
     - In the **Notification frequency** section, provide the following values: